 Based on these insights, we can derive a list that shows which processing power you should boost to improve your transcoding speed, depending on the format you work with.

 So let’s take a closer look at the different processing steps and which resources they require.

 The Processing Steps For Original Camera Negatives During Transcoding

 First, let’s take a look at the different processing steps original camera negatives have to go through during transcoding:

 1. Decode & Decompress [decompress: compressed RAW only]: Extract the data from the specific file structure and prepare it to be processed.
 While decode is always necessary, decompressing is only required for compressed RAW formats.

 2. Debayer [RAW only]: This processing step is necessary only for RAW formats, which generally hold the native sensor pixel values that require processing to display an image.

-For completeness, please keep in mind that before and after the processing steps the necessary read and write actions from and to the drives take place and also require time that might influence transcoding speed.
+For completeness, please keep in mind that before and after the processing steps, the necessary read and write actions from and to the drives occur and require time that might influence transcoding speed.